Repair Lic. MVTC177469

 For those who wish to know laminated glass is simply a vinyl pressed between two purpose made sheets of glass.
 It's the vinyl layer that allows the glass to stay together.

-With today's current technology car manufactures can incorporate additional features to your car's windscreen, commonly is that of a rain sensor or it could be heated or acoustic glass to lesson road noise, head up displays, aerials and now even Vcooled glass can be obtained.
+With today's current technology car manufactures can incorporate additional features to your car's windscreen, commonly is that of a rain sensor or it could be heated or acoustic glass to lesson road noise, it may have ADAS (Advanced Driver-Assistance System) head up displays, aerials and now even Vcooled glass can be obtained.

 On average, it takes me one hour to replace your windscreen then the car needs to remain unmoved for one to two hours with a window slightly down.
 This allows expanding air pressure to escape the cab and when closing doors.
 And allowing the urethane to reach a safe cure bonding before being driven.